 ECHA and EFSA developed a scientific guidance to implement the scientific criteria (EFSA journal, published on 7 June 2018).

-This guidance document was written to provide guidance to applicants and assessors of competent regulatory authorities on how to identify endocrine disruptors in accordance with the ED criteria laid down in Commission Delegated Regulation (EU) No 2017/21003 and Commission Regulation (EU) No 2018/6054 for biocidal products (BP) and plant protection products (PPP), respectively.
+This document provides guidance to applicants and assessors of competent regulatory authorities on how to identify endocrine disruptors in accordance with the ED criteria laid down in Commission Delegated Regulation (EU) No 2017/21003 and Commission Regulation (EU) No 2018/6054 for biocidal products (BP) and plant protection products (PPP), respectively.
 The guidance document describes how to gather, evaluate and consider all relevant information for the assessment, conduct a mode of action (MoA) analysis, and apply a weight of evidence (WoE) approach, in order to establish whether the ED criteria are fulfilled.

 All relevant information on endocrine disruption should be reported.
 Such information can come from regulatory guideline studies, non-guideline investigative studies, public literature, QSAR models, read-across approaches, databases (see Appendix D of the Guidance), epidemiological data, field studies, monitoring data and population modelling.

-Part of the Guidance document is an Excel template on how the available information can be reported and analyzed.
+Part of the Guidance document is an Excel template on how the available information can be reported and analysed.
 It is recommended that applicant use this template to gather the relevant information from the available studies.
 Applicants are asked to submit the filled in template in their substance dossier.
 The Excel template can be found under ' Supporting Information' (Appendix E of the Guidance).

 The conclusions on endocrine disruption should answer the two problem formulations identified within the guidance document: